-Sample questions to use with the Lead driver to process his experience:
+Sample questions to use with the Lead driver to process their experience:

-- "What was your experience like?" - "How did it feel when you did not respond appropriately to the driving cues?" - "How confident were you with your driving decisions when you were driving impaired, compared to your first drive?"
+- "What was your experience like?" - "How did it feel when you did not respond appropriately to the driving cues?" - "How confident were you with your driving decisions when driving impaired compared to your first drive?"